benoitjrdn/CISV-Best-of-Activities/README.md

 However, this is far from the best way of doing it.
 I will succinctly explain how to use it as a database that you can filter.
 Although this works on phones and tablets, I strongly recommend using a computer.

 1. Download the files anywhere you want - for instance "Documents/CISV".
-To do so, press on the green "Code" button and download as a .zip file
+To do so, go to the "Activities" folder, press on the green "Code" button and download as a .zip file
 2. Extract those files
 3. Download Obisidan on www.obsidian.md
 4. Open Obsidian and select "Open Folder as Vault" and select the path of "Document/CISV" (or wherever your extracted files are).